1 / 10

 It has got an ace up its sleeve, though.
-The Ford Puma boot is huge - partly thanks to a clever feature hidden underneath the boot floor.
-It’s essentially a wipe-clean storage area dubbed the ‘megabox’.
+The Ford Puma's boot space is huge at 456-litres - partly thanks to a clever feature hidden underneath the boot floor.
+It’s essentially a wipe-clean 80-litre storage area dubbed the ‘megabox’.
 It might not sound that innovative, but it could be very useful for carrying things like muddy football boots.

 Comfort and design: Ford Puma interior